Acute response of myeloperoxidase and total cancer status to increasing exercise activities in trained and non-trained middle-aged men.

 Abstract

-Aim: Diabetes mellitus is a metabolic syndrome which is determined by insulin deficiency-induced hyperglycemic or decrease of in body insulin sensitivity.
-Chronic inflammation conditions in diabetes are associated with Cyclooxigenase 2 enzyme (COX-2) expression.
-The major metabolites of this ...
+Abstract Aim: Diabetes mellitus is a metabolic syndrome which is determined by insulin deficiency-induced hyperglycemic or decrease of in body insulin sensitivity.
+Chronic inflammation ...
+Read More

 Nahid Bijeh; Saeed Ramezani; Babi San Askari; Asra Askari